At least 12 taken to hospital during 4/20 in San Francisco

 Friends of a man that collapsed told ABC7 News that he was near the stage when it happened, but was awake when paramedics got to him.

-Officials said at least 20,000 people are at Golden Gate Park right now enjoying 4/20 and officials encourage everyone to be safe and stay hydrated.
+Officials said at least 20,000 people were at Golden Gate Park Friday enjoying 4/20.
+Last year, about 10,000 people attended the event.

 Click here for more stories, photos, and video on cannabis.